In this section

 Please remember to read the disclaimer.

-The development of this clinical guideline was coordinated by Chris Lim, Registered Nurse, Butterfly Ward.
+The revision of this clinical guideline was coordinated by Sharlene Patti, Clinical Nurse Educator, Butterfly Ward.
 Approved by the Clinical Effectiveness Committee.
 Authorised by Bernadette Twomey, Executive Director Nursing Services.
-Current as of August 2013.
+Current as of August 2016.